Wildlife smuggling in New Zealand

 Since then, the Ministry for Primary Industries (MPI – formerly the Ministry of Agriculture and Forestry) and Department of Conservation (DOC) have committed to working together to target wildlife smugglers, with support from Customs, under a Memorandum of Understanding signed in 2017.
 This collaboration the first two prosecutions for illegally importing elephant ivory in 2013 and 2015, and for importing Asiatic Black bear bile in 2020.
 The agencies also share information with similar agencies overseas, which can result in convictions elsewhere.
 But while illegal animal products continue to be intercepted coming into New Zealand, since the WEG was disbanded nobody has been arrested for smuggling native species out of the country; the last successful prosecution, for gecko smuggling, was in 2012.

-New Zealand endemic geckos, being colourful and diurnal, are valuable to collectors and for thousands of dollars overseas.
+New Zealand endemic geckos, being colourful and diurnal, are valuable to collectors and sell for thousands of dollars overseas.
 Smuggling attempts have continued, with a Marlborough green gecko stolen from a visitor-centre terrarium, and a taped-shut lunchbox discovered in 2017 in the Christchurch Botanic Gardens containing 58 native lizards, almost all dead.
-Herpetologist Cary Knox has recognised individual geckos from populations he studied advertised for sale online.
+Herpetologist Carey Knox has recognised individual geckos from populations he studied advertised for sale online.
 While some New Zealand species were legally exported before the law was changed in 1989, a popular European website for reptile collectors lists species such as harlequin geckos (Tukutuku rakiurae) and jewelled geckos (Naultinus gemmeus) which have never been legally exported.
 These reptiles are regularly traded at reptile shows in Germany.